chesslab/chess-server/docs/getting-started.md

 # Getting Started

 Probably the easiest way to get familiar with the chess commands is by reading the WebSocket messages sent back and forth between the web browser and the chess server as you interact with a web app.
-To do this, you may want to use the [React Chess](https://github.com/chesslablab/spablab) application as shown in the example below.
+To do this, you may want to use the [website](https://github.com/chesslablab/website) as shown in the example below.

 ![Figure 1](https://raw.githubusercontent.com/chesslablab/chess-server/main/docs/getting-started_01.png)

 **Figure 1**.
 Open Google Chrome developer tools for command examples.

 ![Figure 2](https://raw.githubusercontent.com/chesslablab/chess-server/main/docs/getting-started_02.png)

 **Figure 2**.
 As chess moves are played, the chess server response is displayed on the **Network > WS > Messages** tab.

 Also a WebSocket connection with the chess server can be opened in the JavaScript console.